toshiyan/biref-aniso-bb/README.md

-This repository contains tools to compute the B-mode power spectrum indueced by time-varying anisotropic cosmic birefringence.
+This repository contains tools to compute the B-mode power spectrum induced by time-varying anisotropic cosmic birefringence.
-Details of the B-mode power spectrum formalism is described in Namikawa (2024).
+Details of the B-mode power spectrum formalism are described in Namikawa (2024).

 The following explains how to use this tool.